 The number of toddlers receiving fee subsidy.
 Each toddler is counted once every month.
 The number reported is the year-to-date average (mean) of the number of toddlers receiving fee subsidy in each month.
-For toddlers, 18 months of age and over up to and including 30 months of age.
+For toddlers, 18 months of age or older but younger than 30 months of age.
 Each child will move up to the next age group according to their birth date.

-EFIS Schedule: Schedule 1.1 Component of Contractual Service Target Estimates; Revised Estimates; Financial Statements.
+EFIS Schedule: Schedule 1.1 Component of Contractual Service Target Frequency: Estimates; Revised Estimates; Financial Statements.